ComputersForAll/SupaFAN-Info/README.md

 ## 📜 License

-This documentation repository is released under the **MIT License** – feel free to reuse, adapt, and share.
+This documentation repository is released under no license (consider it under the public domain, but the main repo is not) – feel free to reuse, adapt, and share.

 ---